Channel management systems e-book

 Travel

-With the hospitality industry booming, it's no surprise that the property management system (PMS) has become a must-have for hotels and other hospitality businesses and will grow to USD 8.5 billion in 2034.
-It became so due to important features and benefits they bring:
+With the hospitality industry booming, it's no surprise that hotel PMS software has become a must-have for hotels and other hospitality businesses and will grow to USD 8.5 billion in 2034.
+At COAX, we've spent more than a decade building hospitality technology across vacation rental platforms and custom hospitality property management solutions.
+We’ve seen well where generic PMS tools fall short and where the right system transforms daily operations entirely.

 We'll answer all these questions in this article.